-Halloween is all about haunted houses, black cats, ravens, bats, pumpkin, ghosts, witches, and goblins.
+Halloween is all about haunted houses, black cats, ravens, bats, pumpkins, ghosts, witches, and goblins.
 It’s a fun time of year, whether you are an adult or a kid.
-What I like most about this freaky occasion is the opportunity to decorate my backyard with a spooky appeal.
+What I like most about this occasion is the opportunity to decorate my backyard with a spooky appeal.

 I understand how confusing choosing one among many can get.
 To make it easier for you, I have compiled a list of my favorite outdoor Halloween decoration ideas which I have tried or wish to try this year.
 I am pretty sure some of them will definitely inspire you to turn your backyard into a temporary cemetery.

 Outdoor Halloween decoration with Pumpkins is quick and simple

 Pumpkins can be carved or painted Jack-o’-lanterns.
 You can also make an outdoor decoration from pumpkins and other small props.
 Put them on stairs and next to your front door.
 Or you can make a pumpkin topiary.